Kodular/Documentation/docs/components/connectivity/web.md

     |path|`text`|

-Performs an HTTP PUT request using the Url property and data from the specified file.<br>If the SaveResponse property is true, the response will be saved in a file and the GotFile event will be triggered.
-The ResponseFileName property can be used to specify the name of the file.<br>If the SaveResponse property is false, the GotText event will be triggered.
+Performs an HTTP PUT request using the Url property and data from the specified file.
+If the SaveResponse property is true, the response will be saved in a file and the GotFile event will be triggered.
+The ResponseFileName property can be used to specify the name of the file.
+If the SaveResponse property is false, the GotText event will be triggered.

 ### PutText